dirigonaut/video-sync/README.md

 The entries under this list will not update their values if they were changed above.
 Instead you will need to select the 'x' in the far right column to remove that entry and recreate it.

-You might also notice there is an entry that populates on its own called the 'MANIIFEST'.
+You might also notice there is an entry that populates on its own called the 'MANIFEST'.
 This is a metadata file that parses all encoded files to get their metadata.
 This is a required file for playing html5 compliant web videos.
 This field will auto update as new entries are added or removed.
 Though if you did encode media files outside the application then you can actually force the application to only generate the manifest.
 This is necessary as their is custom information that it will populate in the manifest file through outside processes.

 To force the application to only generate the metadata construct all the commands as you normally would. then instead of submitting them select the checkbox on the manifest entry.
 This action will lock the manifest and preventing it from updating.
 Delete all the entries by selecting the 'x' button on the right of each entry. he manifest will be left untouched.
 Now click submit and it will only generate the manifest file.